kaixuan98/kaixuan98/README.md

 ## Hi there 👋
-I am a front end developer from Malaysia :malaysia: based in Toronto, Canada :canada: .
+I am a software developer based in Toronto, Canada :canada: .
 I am passionate in everything front end specifically interactive data visualization on the web.

-#### 🔭 I’m currently working on
----
-- Arke News

-Arke News is a startup that aim to provide a holistic perspective on news based on user's news consumption.
-The perks of working in a startup is each one has multiple roles.
-Most of my responsibility is create and make the front end looks good but sometimes I take on roles to debug backend code and give feedbacks on the whole application's architecture.

 #### 🌱 I’m currently learning